ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 calculations matter if this operator would then only work on complete sets denoted +[]x then.

+what would then, the sequence, x o +>n mean if n -> inf assuming x is complete ?

-big question. what would o +>x be by itself?
+what would o +>x be by itself?

 so theoretically o +[]26 = (+>10 + +>15).